Monday, April 27, 2020

 What we can get at the stores around us is either stuff that you cannot live on, or stuff that no one else wants.

-The food crisis started the day after Trumpanzee did his address to the nation.
+The food crisis started the day after White House addressed.
 THEN the hoarding started because people heard him and thought "He's going to kill us all."

 So know when you go to the store you see not what you want to find, but what others will not eat.
 Campbell's soups are wiped out.
 No tomato, no tomato with rice, no "tomato and stars".
 In uniform fashion, the only Campbell's soups that one can find are the unloved ones.
 Split pea, cream of celery, cream of chicken, cream of cheddar cheese, and bean with bacon.